opensubsonic/open-subsonic-api/content/en/docs/Responses/Subsonic-response.md

 {{< alert color="warning" title="OpenSubsonic" >}}
 New fields are added:

-- `type` containing the server type/name (Ex: Navidrome or Gonic).
+- `type` containing the server type/name (Ex: Navidrome or gonic).
 Mandatory to help clients adapt to actual Subsonic API support.
 - `serverVersion` containing the server version (Ex: 1.2.3) this is different from the `version` field that expose the Subsonic API version.
 Mandatory for clients to be able to detect servers updates and check again supported OpenSubsonic extensions.
 - `openSubsonic` must return true if the server support OpenSubsonic API v1
 {{< /alert >}}